 - informational and explanatory videos,

 - a “sustainable energy” tour,

 - a citizens’ forum on energy transition, and

 - real-world experiments.

-All these measures can only be successful if the dialogue on the energy transition, which was started and is intensified in this project, is not a one-way street.
-It is about imparting knowledge and initiating learning processes, but also about sharing impulses from society with the researchers to make them fruitful.
-The Institute for Technology Assessment and Systems Analysis will use its experience, competences, and structures related to Karlsruhe’s two internationally renowned real-world labs, “District Future – Urban Lab” and “Urban Transition Lab 131”.
+All these measures can only be successful if the dialogue on the energy transition initiated and intensified in the project is not a one-way street.
+On the one hand, it is about imparting knowledge and initiating learning processes, but on the other hand it is also about sharing impulses from society with the researchers to make them fruitful.
+The Institute for Technology Assessment and Systems Analysis will use its experience, competences, and structures related to Karlsruhe’s two internationally renowned real-world labs “District Future – Urban Lab” and “Urban Transition Lab 131”.

-To consolidate and institutionalize the “Energy transformation in dialogue” project and other activities of the bidirectional knowledge transfer, KIT establishes the “Karlsruhe Transformation Center for Sustainability and Cultural Change”.
-From 2020 onwards, it should provide as an independent institution the infrastructure and competences for carrying out knowledge dialogues, further training, and consultation, but also for research, teaching, and innovations related to sustainability transformations.
-Projects partners are, among others, the city of Karlsruhe, Stadtwerke Karlsruhe (the city’s municipal utilities), and the Karlsruher Energie- und Klimaschutzagentur (energy and climate protection agency).
-In cooperation with these partners, KIT and the Helmholtz Association aim at realizing one of the first permanent real-world labs worldwide – and, in this way, a beacon of sustainability transformation.
+To consolidate and institutionalize the “Energy transformation in dialogue” project and other activities of bidirectional knowledge transfer, KIT establishes the “Karlsruhe Transformation Center for Sustainability and Cultural Change.”
+As of 2020, the center will be an independent institution providing the infrastructure and expertise for conducting knowledge dialogues, further training, and consultation, as well as for research, teaching, and innovations for sustainability transformations.
+KIT and the Helmholtz Association aim at realizing one of the first permanent real-world labs worldwide – and, in this way, a beacon of sustainability transformation.

-More information on current project activities You may find here: www.dialog-energie.de
+Further information on the current project activities can be found here: www.dialog-energie.de